 - Horseplay, at any time, is strictly prohibited.

 - Penalties for violations of the established safety procedures will be as follows:

 - Second Offense – Removal from activity, parent contact

 - Third Offense – Removal from activity, referral and parent contact

 - 3-ring binder notebook or 3 section notebook

 If you have any questions or concerns or if you would like to visit our classroom, schedule a conference, or volunteer to help out, you can contact me at 352-671-4765 extension 50031, or email Donald.email@example.com.

-The skills and information covered in this course are extremely valuable and will assist in preparing you for your Internship opportunities and your future.
-I look forward to helping you reach your training and employment goals!
-The Information Technology field is exciting challenging and ever changing.
+The skills and information covered in this course are extremely valuable and will assist in preparing you for your employment, or education opportunities in your future.
+I look forward to hopefully helping you reach your future goals!
+The Information Technology field is exciting, challenging and ever changing.
 I’m glad you have chosen to be a problem solver for the future.
 Welcome to MTI’s Information Technology Program!
 Challenge Yourself!